rolando1515/website/README.md

 I added examples for what I wanted in the css (changing the width at different media queries).
 Please add the other fonts weights and styles in the public/fonts folder.
 Also add more css variables for the colors in the Figma, I'll add comments in the Figma file tomorrow to give you some hints.

+xxxxx ROLAND xxxxx

+1. I added the new font.